cjtim/network-socket/README.md

 # network-socket

-File sharing protocal with python socket
+File sharing protocol with python socket
 * Send with TCP connection

 ## How to run